 A lolly stick or circle of wire.
 Or some string.

-Dissolve the sugar in the water, as soon as it is dissolved remove the heat and leave to cool a little bit.
+Dissolve the sugar in the water, as soon as it’s dissolved, remove the heat and leave to cool a little bit.
 If you can get a bit more sugar to dissolve then thats a good thing.
-We want a saturated solution.
+You want a saturated solution.